-Shinichi Suzuki observed that all children learn to speak their Mother tongue.
+Suzuki observed that all children learn to speak their Mother tongue.
 Children grow up hearing their language spoken constantly.
 Mothers encourage their children to talk with much repetition, encouragement and praise.
-They learn to speak before they learn to read.
+Children learn to speak before they learn to read.
 With this basic realisation the 'Suzuki' method was born.
 He applied this realisation to teaching violin.
 The basic principles are:

 - All children have ability.

 - The parent/care giver is at the lessons to observe and take notes - and is the home 'Teacher'.

 - Reading music starts a little later than playing depending on the childs age.